jonaskon/sweng-public/exams/final/2019/THEORY.md

 Which of the following design decisions are likely to be good ideas?

-- [ ] You should make the database classes abstract, so that the system can support different kinds of databases: SQL, NoSQL, graph...
+- [n] You should make the database classes abstract, so that the system can support different kinds of databases: SQL, NoSQL, graph...
-- [ ] You should avoid patterns such as MVC or MVVM, to minimize the code's complexity and make development faster
+- [n] You should avoid patterns such as MVC or MVVM, to minimize the code's complexity and make development faster
-- [ ] The UI for cafeteria owners should use the Factory pattern to allow them to upload menus in different formats
+- [y] The UI for cafeteria owners should use the Factory pattern to allow them to upload menus in different formats
-- [ ] The UI for cafeteria owners should use the Decorator pattern to allow them to fix mistakes in existing menus
+- [Y] The UI for cafeteria owners should use the Decorator pattern to allow them to fix mistakes in existing menus
-- [ ] The UI for students should use the Singleton pattern to ensure their preferences are applied consistently
+- [Y] The UI for students should use the Singleton pattern to ensure their preferences are applied consistently
-- [ ] The UI for students should use the Decorator pattern to allow them to filter out menus based on their preferences
+- [y] The UI for students should use the Decorator pattern to allow them to filter out menus based on their preferences